aio-libs/aiohttp-admin/README.rst

 aiohttp_admin
 =============
 `aiohttp_admin` will help you on building an admin interface on top of an existing data model.
-I use flask-admin code and ideas as starting point.